Latin American Studies

 A work experience at one of several local non-profit organizations and other entities whose missions intersect with the Latin American Studies curriculum.
 Prior to enrolling in the course, students should research placement options with Career Services and Latin American Studies faculty.
 The course is conducted under the joint supervision of a Latin American Studies faculty member and a representative of the partner agency.
 Students who enroll in the course for less than four credits may repeat the course for up to four total credits.

 485. Senior Seminar.

-Senior Seminar is an interdisciplinary research project from the following departments: Anthropology/Sociology; History; International Studies; Foreign Languages (Spanish).
-Students must combine two disciplines in their research and work under the supervision of the faculty from the departments who are also members of the Latin American Studies Committee.
+Senior Seminar is an interdisciplinary research project from the following departments: Anthropology/Sociology; History; International Studies; Modern Languages and Literatures (Spanish), Theatre, Biology.
+Students must combine two disciplines in their research and work under the supervision of faculty members of the Latin American Studies Committee.

 495-496.
 Honors Tutorial.